 One of the biggest problems with Twitter is the rampant abuse many users experience at the hands of trolls and other detractors.
-Amnesty International says that professional black women receive the highest number of problematic tweets, and until recently it seemed Twitter CEO Jack Dorsey turned a blind eye to the issue.
+Amnesty International says that professional black women receive the highest number of problematic tweets, and until recently, it seemed Twitter CEO Jack Dorsey turned a blind eye to the issue.
 On February 28, 2019, Twitter confirmed that it’s working on a tool that will allow users to hide problematic tweets and automatically hide abusive tweets from suspect accounts.
-For celebrities like Saturday Night Live’s Leslie Jones, this tool can’t come fast enough.
+This tool can’t come fast enough for celebrities like Saturday Night Live’s Leslie Jones.
 In 2016, Jones received such horrific abuse (including hackers posting her driver’s license and taking down her website) that Dorsey reached out to her directly to promise coming change.

-While on the surface this new tool seems far overdue, there are pros and cons to consider — especially from a business standpoint.
-Professionally, automatic hiding of abusive tweets may help create a healthier overall platform.
+While on the surface, this new tool seems far overdue, there are pros and cons to consider — especially from a business standpoint.
+Professionally, the automatic hiding of abusive tweets may help create a healthier overall platform.
 When companies don’t have to worry as much about unwarranted attacks and misinformation, they are free to present their ideas and products in a clean, safe environment.
-Customers have a chance to visit brands without the distraction of curse words and unrelated comments.
+Customers can visit brands without the distraction of curse words and unrelated comments.
 Overall, the whole feel of a page or post can be changed completely if presented in the absence of trolling.

-Equally, this tool may end up creating even deeper echo chambers as professionals decide what image they want the public to see.
+Equally, this tool may create even deeper echo chambers as professionals decide what image they want the public to see.
 Facebook and other platforms have allowed users to hide abusive comments and replies for years, but many could argue that this opened a door for those who wish to spread false and abusive information, with no one to argue against it.
-Users with extreme views are filtered toward posts and groups who hold equally or more extreme views, and fringe beliefs have become more mainstream.
-But, how does this hurt brands?
+Users with extreme views are filtered toward posts and groups with equally or more extreme views, and fringe beliefs have become more mainstream.
+But how does this hurt brands?

-In open arenas when a brand receives a negative review or comment, the brand is given the opportunity to respond in a way that fits within its brand voice and mission.
-It gives new customers a sense of the brand as a whole, rather than a watered-down version.
-While this doesn’t always show the best side of a brand, it does allow visitors to see how the company responds to less-than-flattering situations.
+In open arenas, when a brand receives a negative review or comment, it is allowed to respond in a way that fits within its brand voice and mission.
+It gives new customers a sense of the brand as a whole rather than a watered-down version.
+While this doesn’t always show a brand’s best side, it allows visitors to see how the company responds to less-than-flattering situations.
 When this doesn’t exist, customers can lose confidence in how truthful any given company really is.
 Without that confidence, the incentive to buy could be lost.

 So, what are companies to do about this new Twitter tool?